ROCm/ROCm.github.io/install.md

 sudo apt-get install rocm
 ```

-Next, make the ROCm kernel your default kernel.
+Make the ROCm kernel your default kernel.
 If you’re using Grub2
 as your bootloader, you can edit the GRUB_DEFAULT variable:

 ```